manticoresoftware/manticoresearch-buddy/README.md

-  --help                 display this help message --telemetry-period=[N] set period for telemetry when we do snapshots --disable-telemetry    disables telemetry for Buddy --debug                enable debug mode for testing
+  --help                 display this help message --telemetry-period=[N] set period for telemetry when we do snapshots --disable-telemetry    disables telemetry for Buddy --threads=[N]          start N threads on launch, default is 4 --debug                enable debug mode for testing
   Examples:
   manticore-executor src/main.php --debug
   manticore-executor src/main.php --disable-telemetry
 ```

 You can find more detailed information on the Manticore executor [here](https://github.com/manticoresoftware/executor).